Meteo-Concept/hcaptcha-bundle/README.md

 https://www.hcaptcha.com.

 This bundle is tested for Symfony major versions 3, 4 and 5.
-It works with PHP 7.1 butf you want to run the tests the dev dependencies require PHP 7.2+.
+It works with PHP 7.1 but if you want to run the tests the dev dependencies require PHP 7.2+.

 Installation